bluesky-social/atproto-website/README.md

   publishing credentials in `.env`.
 Publish failures are non-blocking — the post still saves and a warning shows.
 The front-matter shows the record's `at://` URI (read-only) with **Copy** and **pdsls ↗** buttons once published.
+- **Open Graph image:** a drag-and-drop zone (also click-to-choose) saves the dropped image as `opengraph-image.<ext>` in the post's directory — Next's file convention then serves it as the post's OG image.
+PNG/JPG/GIF, ≤8MB; a new drop replaces the existing one (exactly one per post).
+A thumbnail preview shows the current image.
-- The editor does not render a preview; use the **Open `/blog/<slug>` ↗** link to see the real page.
+- The editor does not render a preview of the post body; use the **Open `/blog/<slug>` ↗** link to see the real page.
 - The UI does no git operations — branch/stage/commit in your normal flow.

-OG-image generation is the remaining planned addition to this page.
+Automatic OG-image *generation* is the remaining planned addition (this slice is manual drop-to-save only).

 ### Removing a blog post